Q: What is RESET?

+A: The choice of a school is up to you.
+Several factors may impact that choice.
+For example, you may be interested in a school that is close to where you live or work, or may prefer to volunteer with specific types of students, such as those with special needs, those from under-resourced communities, or those who are more advanced learners.
+Some volunteers prefer working with a specific age group, which determines school choices.
+Other volunteers have built strong relationships with particular teachers over the years, and they prefer to continue those relationships.
+RESET’s Executive Director and staff will discuss this with you and match you with a school that best meets your preferences.

 Q: How long are RESET programs?

-A: RESET programs are typically six-session classroom programs that run in the fall and spring and include a field trip to a STEM-related site.
+A: RESET classroom programs are typically six-session classroom programs that run in the fall and spring and include a field trip to a STEM-related site.
 However, volunteers also have the option of participating in after-school, weekend or summer programs.
-Learn more about your options».

 Q: How long is each RESET session?

-A: Each session lasts between 45 and 60 minutes, which is usually determined by the time scheduled for science in your teacher’s classroom.
+A: Classroom sessions usually last between 45 and 60 minutes, which is determined by your teacher’s class schedule.
 You will need to also factor in preparation and travel time.

 Q: How much of a time commitment will I need to make to RESET each term?